 Chances are, the answer is yes.
 Yet, because expansion tanks were not as necessary in the past as they are today, you may not even know what an expansion tank is, let alone why you probably need one.

-An expansion tank looks like a mini tank or boiler, and typically sits on top of, or adjacent to, the water heater.
-They come in many different sizes, depending on your water pressure, the size of the actual water heater, and the temperature the water is heated to.
+An expansion tank looks like a mini tank or boiler, and typically sits on top of or adjacent to the water heater.
+Expansion tanks are available in a variety of sizes depending on your water pressure, the size of the actual water heater, and the temperature the water is heated to.

 As water is heated, it expands and its pressure in the tank vessel will increase if there’s no room for thermal expansion.
 The old domestic hot water heater plumbing systems were designed so that the expanding water in heaters would push some water back outside the house – into the public water main, which would absorb the pressure.

 Prevent Permanent Damage to Your Water Heater With an Expansion Tank

 All water heaters, regardless of whether they use heating oil, natural gas or propane or even electricity, can suffer the negative effects of thermal expansion as the cold water coming into the tank turns to hot heated water, increasing the overall water volume via expansion and increasing pressure inside the tank.
 This increase in volume and pressure must be relieved for overall safety.